What's it like behind the camera?

 WORKING WITH CHILDREN & BABIES

 While we have an unsettled baby in the studio it is often that parents are worried about me rather than myself feeling stressed.
-They are convinced surely I am becoming impatient and I want to just get it over with and go home, but it is the complete opposite!
-I have always looked at my session's from the baby's perspective, they have no idea where they are or what's going on, therefore I have to make conscious decisions to ensure they're comfortable, fed, warm and feel safe, in order to proceed without disturbing them!
-As a parent there is nothing worse than having your child misbehave when you're out, It takes a lot of patience to get through those situations, especially if you feel you may being judged, or you're causing stress for others.
+They are convinced surely, I am becoming impatient, and I want to just get it over with and go home, but it is the complete opposite!
+I have always looked at my sessions from the baby's perspective, they have no idea where they are or what's going on, therefore I have to make conscious decisions to ensure they're comfortable, fed, warm and feel safe, in order to proceed without disturbing them!
+As a parent there is nothing worse than having your child misbehave when you're out, it takes a lot of patience to get through those situations, especially if you feel you may be judged, or you're causing stress for others.

 BEING A PARENT MYSELF